bdnorris/DES-340/lectures/lecture17-layout-flexbox.md

 Here, the `.sidebar` element would stay at 200px wide, but the `.content` element would shrink.

 `flex-basis` is a good alternative to setting widths.
 The "basis" is the initial main size of a flex child.
 It can then grown and shrink from there.
-It's default value is "auto".
+Its default value is "auto".

 ```css
 div {